 - Long treatment times

-- Additional procedures
+- Adjunct procedures

-- Extensive training
+- Extent of training

 - Lack of insurance coverage

-Lack of insurance coverage
+Lack of Insurance Coverage

-Are dental implants worth the price?
+Are dental implants worth it?

 - You can eat, chew, talk, and smile with more confidence